Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Conclusion

 Our mechanism can provide further an explanation for some of the heavy, mass-gap BHs ($>60{\rm M}_\odot$) detected by LIGO-Virgo-KAGRA.
-The key element that would allow distinguishing BHs grown via repeated mergers from the ones grown via accretion is the spin measurement.
+The key element that would allow us to distinguish BHs grown via repeated mergers from the ones grown via accretion is the spin measurement.
 Chaotic accretion in principle favors low spins.
-However, in the case that an accretion disk can align to the BH spin fast with respect to the timescale of erratic spin re-orientation and also is massive enough to transfer significant angular momentum, \cite{2013ApJ...762...68D} have shown that an equilibrium is reached at $a_*\sim 0.8-0.9$ for massive BHs ($\lesssim 10^7{\rm M}_\odot$).
+However, in the case in which an accretion disk can align with the BH spin quickly with respect to the timescale of erratic spin reorientation and is also massive enough to transfer significant angular momentum, \cite{2013ApJ...762...68D} have shown that an equilibrium is reached at $a_*\sim 0.8-0.9$ for massive BHs ($\lesssim 10^7{\rm M}_\odot$).
 This spin is close to the estimated central values of the recent GW231123 signal.
 Our first estimates (see section \ref{sec:GW231123}) suggest that this may also occur for lower-mass BHs ($\sim 100{\rm M}_\odot$) in the physical conditions of a gas-rich proto-stellar cluster.
 However, this requires further investigation with more precise analytical calculations or simulations of BH spin, not performed here.

 This work opens several important avenues for future investigation.
-The `proto-BHMF-shift' mechanism provides a pathway for seeding high-redshift SMBH formation.
+The “proto-BHMF-shift” mechanism provides a pathway for seeding high-redshift SMBH formation.
 The IMBHs produced through this channel represent promising targets for GW detection by the future LISA mission.
-Finally, we plan to investigate the distinctive spin signatures that our mechanism produces in accretion-driven BHs and develop specific observational predictions to distinguish them from merger-formed BHs in current and future LIGO-Virgo-KAGRA GW data.
+Finally, we plan to investigate the distinctive spin signatures that our mechanism produces in accretion-driven BHs and to develop specific observational predictions to distinguish them from merger-formed BHs in current and future LIGO-Virgo-KAGRA GW data.